Find Disability Images for Inclusive Visual Designs

 Copyright Goran Bogisevic / Photocase.com, all rights reserved

-People want to see the reality of the day to day of having a disability or special needs, and positive, empowering concepts that show disabled individuals being “out there” enjoying their life and being active members of their communities.
+People want to see the reality of the day-to-day of having a disability or special needs and positive, empowering concepts that show disabled individuals being “out there,” enjoying their life and being active members of their communities.
 Something close to reportage photography that documents rather than its stages.

 Older man with boy riding on electric vehicle for disabled on promenade